Amyotrophic Lateral Sclerosis (ALS)

-Treatments for Amyotrophic Lateral Sclerosis (ALS)
+Amyotrophic Lateral Sclerosis (ALS) Treatments

 Riluzole is currently the only FDA-approved drug used to treat ALS.
-It is believed to reduce damage to motor neurons and slow progression of the disease by decreasing the release of the neurotransmitter glutamate.
+It is believed to reduce damage to motor neurons and slow progression of Lou Gherig’s disease by decreasing the release of the neurotransmitter glutamate.
 Riluzole does not stop or reverse motor neuron damage, but clinical trials have shown that it extends survival and may delay the need for breathing support.

 In addition, Nuedexta has been recently approved to treat a rare but uncomfortable symptom of ALS called pseudo bulbar affect.
 Patients with this symptom experience uncontrolled episodes of laughing or crying; this is very well treated by Nuedexta.

 Other medications may be prescribed to relieve fatigue, cramps, pain, spasticity, excessive saliva, depression, and sleep disturbances.

 Quality of life, independence and functional capacity can all be treated with a variety of equipment and therapies.
 The Gregory W. Fulton ALS Center at Barrow Neurological Institute at Dignity Health St. Joseph’s Hospital and Medical Center employs many different specialists with this goal in mind, including: